When to visit the vet?

 -

 What is Aujeszky’s disease?
-Aujeszky’s Disease, also known as Pseudorabies, is a viral infection caused by Suid Herpesvirus 1.
+Aujeszky’s disease, also known as pseudorabies, is a viral infectionA viral infection occurs when a virus enters the body and infects healthy cells, which can lead to disease symptoms.
+The severity and type of symptoms can vary depending on the type of virus. caused by Suid Herpesvirus 1.
 It primarily affects pigs but can also infect other animals such as cats.

 -

-How is the virus transmitted to cats?
-Cats can become infected through Contact with infected pigs or by consuming infected meat.
-Direct Contact with body fluids or excretions of infected animals also poses a risk.
+How is the virusA virus is a microscopic infectious particle that cannot reproduce on its own and must infect a host cell to produce new virus particles.
+Viruses can cause a variety of diseases in humans, animals, and plants. transmitted to cats?
+Cats can become infected through contact with infected pigs or by consuming infected meat.
+Direct contact with bodily fluids or excretions from infected animals also poses a risk.

 -

 What symptoms do infected cats show?
 Infected cats may show symptoms such as fever, itching, salivation, vomiting, and neurological deficits.
-The symptoms can be very non-specific and mimic other diseases.
+The symptoms can be very nonspecific and mimic other diseases.

 -